-Six Months Ended June 30,
+Six Months Ended

+Jun June 30,

 2009 2010

-\$ \$
+\$

-55,988 251,711
+Share options 55,988 251,711

-391,500 1,310,721
+Non-vested restricted shares 391,500 1,310,721

-447,488 1,562,432
+Total share-based compensation 447,488 1,562,432

-2009 \$ 55,988 391,500

 Share Options:

 During the year ended December 31, 2008, the Company adopted the Noah Holdings Limited Share Incentive Plan (the "Noah Plan"), which allows the Company to offer a variety of share-based incentive awards to the Group's employees, officers, directors and individual consultants who render services to the Group.
 Under the Noah Plan, the maximum number of shares that may be issued shall not exceed 8% of the shares in issue on the date the offer of the grant of an option is made.
 Options have a ten-year life and generally vest 25% on the first anniversary of the grant date with the remaining 75% vesting ratably over the following 36 months.